ewanhowell5195/ModelApplier/README.md

    - Custom namespaced items can be used too, for example naming the item `custom:my_custom_item`
 2. Use ModelApplier to apply the model.
 Hold the item in your main hand, then:
    - Pause the game, press the `ModelApplier` option, choose `Apply Model`, then pick either `Apply Item Model` or `Apply Equipment Model`
+      - If `Apply Equipment Model` is chosen and the item does not have a slot assigned yet, you will also be asked to choose the equipment slot to use.
-   - OR: Press G to open the quick actions menu, then select `ModelApplier` and follow the same steps
+   - OR: Press G to open the quick actions menu, then select `ModelApplier` and follow the same steps.
 3. Your model will now be applied.
 You can rename the item again if you want it to have a unique name.

 ## Apply Modes
-- `Apply Item Model` copies the item's custom name into the `minecraft:item_model` component for display purposes.
-- `Apply Equipment Model` copies the custom name into the `minecraft:equippable` component's `asset_id`, keeping whichever slot you previously configured through SlotApplier.
+- `Apply Item Model`: Used for rendering an item model, which is defined via an item definition, eg: `assets/minecraft/diamond_sword.json`
+- `Apply Equipment Model`: Used for rendering an equipment model, which is defined via an equipment definition, eg: `assets/minecraft/diamond.json`

 ## SlotApplier
 Assign any held item to a specific equipment slot.